5 Key Considerations When Choosing a Rental Forklift

 - Side-loaders – are the ideal solution to lift and move long loads such as lengths of timber and steel

 - Container mast forklifts – units are specifically equipped with 3 stage container masts that are able to be lowered to a height that allows the unit to operate inside of shipping containers

 - All-terrain forklifts – units that are equipped with heavy duty tyres that can operate across uneven ground outside

 - Heavy duty forklifts – units that are engineered to lift heavy loads from 8 – 52T

 - Narrow aisle forklifts – units that are engineered to operate in narrower aisle compared to standard MHE units, allowing more storage space to be utilised

-The load size and where the forklift needs to be operate are another consideration when deciding what type of forklift to rent.
+The load size and where the forklift needs to be operated are another consideration when deciding what type of forklift to rent.

-Lifting large heavy loads require more power making LPG and diesel powered forklifts most suitable for these lifts.
+Lifting large heavy loads requires more power making LPG and diesel powered forklifts most suitable for these lifts.